DanieleDeSensi/peafowl/README.md

 and to avoid the possibility of evasion attacks, if required, the framework can perform IP defragmentation and TCP stream reassembly.

-Peafowl also provide the possibility to exploit the parallelism of current multicore machines, splitting the processing load among the available cores.
-This feature is particularly useful when some complex processing is required on the content of the packets (e.g. complex pattern matching, audio/video processing, etc...).
-This possibility have been implemented by using [FastFlow](http://calvados.di.unipi.it/dokuwiki/doku.php?id=ffnamespace:about), a parallel programming framework for multicore platforms based upon non-blocking lock-free/fence-free synchronization mechanisms.

 **If you use Peafowl for scientific purposes, please cite our paper:**
 *"Deep Packet Inspection on Commodity Hardware using FastFlow"*, M. Danelutto, L. Deri, D. De Sensi, M. Torquati